-Electricity travels from the utility to a building’s meter, where the utility measures the amount of electricity usage.
-Electricity then flows into a building’s breaker panel through two (residential) or three (commercial) main incoming conductors.
+Electricity travels from the electric utility to a building’s meter, where the utility measures the amount of electricity used.
+Electricity flows into the breaker panel inside the building.

-STEP 2: Device is installed inside the breaker panel
+STEP 2: A small component (MTU) of TED is installed inside the breaker panel

-Inside the breaker panel, Current Transformers (CTs) are clamped around the main incoming wires to provide an accurate electrical reading of the amount of electricity the building is using.
-TED's clamps are sensitive to one watt with a +/- 1% accuracy.
+Inside the breaker panel, Current Transformers (CTs) are clamped around the main incoming conductors, accurately measuring the amount of electricity being used.

-Inside the breaker panel, the CTs are directly connected to a Measuring Transmitting Unit (MTU).
-The MTU sends the data via Powerline Carrier Communication (which travels over the existing power lines) so no additional wiring is needed.
+Within the breaker panel, the CTs connect to an MTU.
+The MTU transmits the data over the existing power lines - so no additional wiring is required.

 STEP 4: Data is instantly collected, analyzed and stored

-An Energy Control Center (TED Pro Series) or Gateway (TED 5000 series) is the data-receiving hub that analyzes and stores real-time electricity data.
-This device is embedded with Footprints data-logging software and can connect to any computer or router.
+An Energy Control Center (ECC) is the data-receiving hub that analyzes and stores real-time energy data.
+TED Footprints data-logging software is embedded in the ECC.